cholcombe973/gluster-charm/README.md

 1. Install [rust](http://www.rust-lang.org/install.html) stable for your platform
 2. Install [cargo](https://crates.io/install)
+3. Install libudev-dev as a dependency.
-3. cd into the charm directory and run:
+4. cd into the charm directory and run:

         cargo build --release

+5. Copy the built target:

-4. cp target/release/main hooks/main
+        cp target/release/main hooks/main

 If you would like debug flags enabled rebuild with: cargo build and cp target/debug/main hooks/main